Learning to Find Joy Through Gratitude

-By the time bedtime comes around, you want nothing more then a large glass of chardonnay or a big bowl of ice cream.
-All you want to do is sit and binge watch your favorite unrealistic reality show or soap filled drama, or maybe you just want to lose yourself in a good book.
+By the time bedtime comes around, you want nothing more than a large glass of Merlot or a big bowl of ice cream.
+All you want to do is binge watch your favorite unrealistic reality show or soap-filled drama, or you just want to lose yourself in a good book.

 How can you even think of being grateful?

-When my daughter does one wrong thing or makes one bad choice, it just seems to spiral into multiple bad choices and melt downs to where you just do not have anything else you can take away or do to the child.
+When my daughter does one wrong thing or makes one bad choice, she just seems to spiral into multiple bad choices and meltdowns to where you just don’t have anything else you can take away or do to the child.

 It was at the end of one of these very mornings (before 8:30 mind you), that I told my daughter,

 “Hey, you can choose to keep making bad choices and keep getting in trouble, or you can choose to take a breath, count, take a walk, ( or whatever works for you!), and change your day.
-It is your choice.
+It’s your choice.
 You are in charge of you.”

-I would like to say that it was during this noble parenting moment where I saw the lights go off in my small but mighty six years old’s head, but alas I will probably keep having the same conversation, all the while hoping and praying these life lessons to seep in somehow, somewhere.
-Sigh
+I would like to say that it was during this noble parenting moment where I saw the lights go off in my small but mighty six years old’s head, but alas, I am reminded of the movie, 50 First Dates.

-Here I am telling my six and three-year-old that they are in charge of their actions and choices, and I sit there blaming other people for my bad moods or loss of temper.
-I have to remind myself that I am in charge of myself and I can choose to change my response as well.
+I have to remind myself that I am in charge of me, and I can choose to change my response too.
 I can choose a good attitude, or I can choose to let evil win.